frieda-huang/csye7230/searchagent/colpali/README.md

 -   [ ] Use model quantization (int8 or fp16) to reduce memory footprint
 -   [ ] Implement model weight sharding for distributed reference
--   [ ] Use ONNX Runtime or TensorRT for inference optimization
+-   [ ] Use ONNX Runtime and TensorRT for inference optimization

+Database Optimization

+-   [x] Optimizing Vector Storage in PostgreSQL with pgvector's Halfvec
+-   [x] Update the planner statistics to optimize query performance

 Deployment Architecture